 Text chat

-In addition to the possibility to communicate via audio and video stream and send support drawings to another, it is also possible to send text messages to the connected peer, which are displayed next to the video stream.
-This is especially helpful in loud environments, where it is not possible to converse with somebody.
+In addition to the possibility to communicate via audio and video stream and send support drawings to one another, it is also possible to send text messages to the connected peer, which are displayed next to the video stream.
+This is especially helpful in loud environments, where it is not possible to communicate with somebody.
 Similar to the drawing path data transfer, the text chat also uses the DataChannel to send the text messages.

 Evaluation